 Whether you are travelling for business or pleasure, it is always sensible to arrive in good time.
 Knowing what to expect and allowing you enough time can help make your journey stress free.

-The Department for Transport has set the maximum size for an item of hand baggage as 56cm x 45cm x 25cm, including wheels, handles and external pockets.
-However, some airlines may only allow smaller bags, so check with them first.
+The maximum size for an item of hand baggage is 56cm x 45cm x 25cm, including wheels, handles and external pockets.
+However, some airlines may only allow smaller bags, so check with your airline first.